Peter Thiel: Philosophical views

+George A. Dunn argues that Thiel is the pathbreaker in connecting the thoughts of Girard and Strauss to debates on the origins of modernity.
+Dunn notes that Thiel emphasizes Girard and Strauss's shared insight into human civilization's violent origins.
+According to Dunn, Thiel believes that Strauss's retreat to premodern exoteric writing, which "revealed dangerous truths to select audience while shielding them from the wilder public", made Strauss misjudge the modern virtue of intellectual probity, and endorses Girard's conclusion "that salvation is no longer to be found in philosophical reticence".

 Political views

 Thiel is a self-described conservative libertarian.
-Since the late 2010s, he has espoused support for national conservatism, and criticized economically liberal attitudes towards free trade and big tech.
+Since the late 2010s, he has espoused support for national conservatism, and criticized economically liberal attitudes towards free trade and Big Tech.

 Thiel advocates that companies should avoid competition and attention, and try to develop into monopolies by creating something new, dominate a niche market before expanding into slightly broader markets.
 He notes that years or even decades of profits can come from such specific markets.

 In The Straussian Moment, Thiel notes that, "Since 1920, the vast increase in welfare beneficiaries and the extension of the franchise to women – two constituencies that are notoriously tough for libertarians – have rendered the notion of 'capitalist democracy' into an oxymoron."
 After the statement caused controversies, he replied that, he had made a "commonplace statistical observation about voting patterns that is often called the gender gap", and that women's right to vote was not under siege nor would taking it away solve any problem, but people should focus on projects outside of voting and politics.
 Adam Rogers contends that this essay has prefigured the Department of Government Efficiency project.